ludykraks/Gold/src/blog/transfer-mobile-money-to-bank.md

       <p>8.
 Confirm name of recipient by entering your PIN to complete the transaction</p>

    <p>Note: Phase 3 of the mobile money interoperability has been rolled out,
-       you can now <a href="/blog/transfer-money-from-bank">send money from your bank account to your MTN MoMo, Vodafone Cash or AirtelTigo Money wallet</a>.
+       you can now <a href="/blog/transfer-money-from-bank">send money from your bank account to your MTN MoMo, Vodafone / Telecel Cash or AirtelTigo Money wallet</a>.
 You can use these <a href="/blog/banking-apps-ghana">mobile banking apps or USSD codes</a> to send money from your bank account to any mobile money wallet.</p>